erhwenkuo/techlearn/docs/openai/guides/structured-outputs.md

                 "role": "system",
                 "content": "Determine if the user input violates specific guidelines and explain if they do.", },
+            {   "role": "user",
-            {"role": "user", "content": "How do I prepare for a job interview?"}, ],
+                "content": "How do I prepare for a job interview?"
+            },
+        ],
         text_format=ContentCompliance,
     )